Sepsis ICD-10-CM codes | 2025

 Practitioners can use a sepsis ICD code if the patient is exhibiting symptoms of sepsis and it has been confirmed by one or several tests.

-The majority of the specific ICD codes related to sepsis are billable.
+All of the specific ICD codes mentioned above related to sepsis are billable.

 Common treatments for the sepsis diagnosis codes are medications, antibiotics, pain relievers, and insulin.
-It will still differ depending on what sepsis stage the patient is at.
+However, the treatment will still differ depending on the patient's sepsis stage.